wandelbotsgmbh/wandelbots-js-react-components/README.md

 The WandelscriptEditor provides an interface for editing snippets of Wandelscript code with the appropriate syntax highlighting.
 It uses the [Monaco](https://microsoft.github.io/monaco-editor/) editor under the hood.

-The WandelscriptEditor provides an interface for editing snippets of Wandelscript code with the appropriate syntax highlighting.
-It uses the [Monaco](https://microsoft.github.io/monaco-editor/) editor under the hood.

 ```tsx
 type WandelscriptEditorProps = {
   /** The current Wandelscript content of the code editor (controlled component) */